Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Formula 1 Racing

 \subsection{System and Task Description}

-Consider a small RC car\footnote{\href{http://www.barc-project.com/}{\texttt{http://www.barc-project.com/}}} modeled as a dynamic bicycle model in the curvilinear abscissa reference frame \cite{rosolia2017autonomousrace} with a nonlinear Pacejka tire model, with states and inputs:
+Consider a small RC car\footnote{\href{http://www.barc-project.com/}{\texttt{http://www.barc-project.com/}}} whose dynamics are modeled in the curvilinear abscissa reference frame \cite{rajamani2011vehicle} with a nonlinear Pacejka tire model, with states and inputs at time step $k$:

-where $v_{x_k}$, $v_{y_k}$, and $\dot{\psi}_{k}$ are the vehicle's longitudinal velocity, lateral velocity, and yaw rate, respectively, $s_k$ is the distance traveled along the centerline of the road, and $e_{\psi_k}$ and $e_{y_k}$ are the heading angle and lateral distance between the vehicle and the centerline.
+where $v_{x_k}$, $v_{y_k}$, and $\dot{\psi}_{k}$ are the vehicle's longitudinal velocity, lateral velocity, and yaw rate, respectively, at time step $k$, $s_k$ is the distance traveled along the centerline of the road, and $e_{\psi_k}$ and $e_{y_k}$ are the heading angle and lateral distance error between the vehicle and the path.
 The inputs are longitudinal acceleration $a_k$ and steering angle $\delta_k$.